Selective Service System

-The Selective Service System (SSS) is an independent agency of the United States government that maintains information on U.S. citizens and other U.S. residents potentially subject to military conscription (i.e., the draft) and carries out contingency planning and preparations for two types of draft: a general draft based on registration lists of men aged 18–25, and a special-skills draft based on professional licensing lists of workers in specified health care occupations.
+The Selective Service System (SSS) is an independent agency of the United States government that maintains a database of registered male U.S. citizens and other U.S. residents potentially subject to military conscription (i.e., the draft).

+Although the U.S. military is currently an all-volunteer force, registration is still required for contingency planning and preparation for two types of draft: a general draft based on registration lists of males aged 18-25 years old, and a special-skills draft based on professional licensing lists of workers in specified health care occupations.
 In the event of either type of draft, the Selective Service System would send out induction notices, adjudicate claims for deferments or exemptions, and assign draftees classified as conscientious objectors to alternative service work.

 All male U.S. citizens and immigrant non-citizens who are between the ages of 18 and 25 are required by law to have registered within 30 days of their 18th birthdays, and must notify the Selective Service within ten days of any changes to any of the information they provided on their registration cards, such as a change of address.
-The Selective Service System is a contingency mechanism for the possibility that conscription becomes necessary.
+The Selective Service System is a contingency mechanism in the event conscription becomes necessary.

 Registration with Selective Service may be required for various federal programs and benefits, including job training, federal employment, and naturalization.

-The Selective Service System provides the names of all registrants to the Joint Advertising Marketing Research & Studies (JAMRS) program for inclusion in the JAMRS Consolidated Recruitment Database.
-The names are distributed to the Services for recruiting purposes on a quarterly basis.
+The Selective Service System provides the names of all registrants to the Joint Advertising Marketing Research and Studies (JAMRS) program for inclusion in the JAMRS Consolidated Recruitment Database.
+The names are distributed to the services for recruiting purposes on a quarterly basis.

 Regulations are codified at Title 32 of the Code of Federal Regulations, Chapter XVI.